Harmonica-Men/Password-Manager/README.md

 **Change Cipher Key**

 - This allow the user to change how password are encrypted into the google spreadsheet.
 The main advantage is to add a extra level of complexity how your password are stored or displayed.
-- In order to achieve this a 'Caeser cipher' is used as basic principle. by shifting the alphabet in a number of letters left or right, the password can be obscure.
+- In order to achieve this a 'Caeser cipher' is used as basic principle, by shifting the alphabet in a number of letters left or right, the password can be obscure.
 However instead of using a decimal places to shift in this program a cipher key is used.
 This method is also know as the 'Vigenère cipher'.
   For additional information about the Vigenère cipher check this link: [here](https://https://en.wikipedia.org/wiki/Vigen%C3%A8re_cipher/)